Maternal and fetal outcomes following delivery in a tertiary hospital in Johannesburg, South Africa

-Background: Caesarean section (CS) rates continue to rise worldwide.
-There is growing concern regarding the possible negative impact on maternal and fetal health.
+Background.
+Caesarean section (CS) rates are rising worldwide.
+There is growing concern regarding the possible negative impacts on maternal and fetal health.

-Methods: A retrospective review of all deliveries for neonates ≥500g occurring during September and October 2016 was undertaken.
-1443 deliveries were assessed.
-The data was analysed using SPSS version 23 (IBM, NY USA).
+Methods.
+A retrospective review of all deliveries for neonates ≥500 g during September and October 2016 was undertaken.
+A total of 1 443 deliveries were assessed.
+The data were analysed using Statistical Package for the Social Sciences version 23.

 Cite this article

 Full text views: 646

 Comments on this article*Read our policy for posting comments here

 by Angus Proeschel (2023-05-28)